2021–22 Liga IV: Satu Mare County

-The Relegation play-out will be played in a single round-robin tournament between the last four teams from each series of the regular season.
-Teams will start the play-out with the following points: 5th place – 3 points, 6th place – 2 points, 7th place – 1 point, 8th place – 0 points.
+The relegation play-out was played as a single round-robin tournament among the last four teams from each series of the regular season.
+Teams began the play-out with the following points: 5th place – 3 points, 6th place – 2 points, 7th place – 1 point, and 8th place – 0 points.

 Sălaj County

-Championship play-off

-The best four teams from the Regular season qualify for the championship play-off.
-The play-off consist in a single round-robin schedule and the teams carried all records from the Regular season.
+The following changes have taken place from the 2019–20 season: